 “Well, maybe you shouldn’t be so goddamn happy that Mimsey is dead,” Cora retorted, her arms wrapped her chest like a security shield.

-“Whoa, no one’s happy that Mimsey died,” Aunt Millie stepped into the center of the kitchen, her arms splayed open, as if she could diffuse the anger in the room by pressing it into the shiny linoleum.
-Then she gently grabbed Cora’s biceps, her eyes sympathetic and understanding.
+“Whoa, no one’s happy that Mimsey died,” Aunt Millie stepped into the center of the kitchen, her arms splayed open as if she could diffuse the anger in the room by pressing it into the shiny linoleum.
+She gently grabbed Cora’s biceps, her eyes sympathetic and understanding.
 “No one’s happy, sweet girl.”

 “You practically whooped it up like you were at a damn football game.
 I guess you could say your side won, huh?”
 Cora wrenched her arms from Aunt Millie’s hold and moved backward.
 The kitchen’s wall now braced her.

 “That’s not fair,” Aunt Millie whispered.
 Her grey-green eyes lost their jovial light and darkened.
 She looked to her sister for backup, but Margie just watched and drank her spiked coffee.